-Three new temple presidents have been called by the First Presidency, with their wives called as matrons.
-They will begin service soon.
+Two new temple presidents and matrons have been called by the First Presidency.